 However, mold-induced breathing problems are temporary for the most part, and symptoms usually fade with less exposure to the fungus.

-Not everyone responds to mold exposure the same way.
-Symptoms range from mild to severe.
-Children, older adults and immuno-compromised individuals are at greatest risk of developing problems.
+But, not everyone responds to mold exposure the same way.
+Your symptoms may be different from others and can range from mild to severe.
+Children, older adults and immuno-compromised individuals are at greatest risk for developing breathing problems.
 People with severe mold allergies can develop fever or shortness of breath.

-“Be sure to mention all symptoms you may have, no matter how trivial it may seem.
+“Be sure to mention all symptoms you may have, no matter how trivial they may seem.
 There are no insignificant symptoms when you’re being evaluated for a new problem,” Dr. Ibrahim says.
 “Pay close attention to symptoms that are only present or worsen at home or other public areas where mold is common.”